for Adult Patients

 Physical pain may also be part of your experience here at ERC, particularly if you have been severely restricting your food intake.
 For example, when you go through the refeeding process, particularly if your system is not used to being filled up with food, you may experience physical discomfort, constipation or diarrhea.
 As your system gets used to eating again, it can take time to get used to the feeling of being physically full.
 Bloating, cheek swelling and edema may occur as you refeed.
 This can be scary but we will be by your side, educating you on what is happening each day and ensuring your health and safety.

-When you stop behaviors like checking your weight frequently, exercising excessively, binging and purging, you may feel uncomfortable and feel a significant increase in anxiety.
+When you stop behaviors like checking your weight frequently, exercising excessively, binging and purging (symptoms of bulimia), you may feel uncomfortable and feel a significant increase in anxiety.
 Please remember that this is temporary, normal and necessary as you work towards recovery.
 Remember, eating disorder behaviors have been your solution to avoiding pain in your life.

 Yes, feeling physical and emotional discomfort like this is challenging and overwhelming, but it does get better.
 This may be the hardest work of your life, but every time you are successful in facing your challenges, you are getting stronger.